Depleted uranium: Ammunition

 Most military use of depleted uranium has been as 30 mm ordnance, primarily the 30 mm PGU-14/B armor-piercing incendiary round from the GAU-8 Avenger cannon of the A-10 Thunderbolt II used by the United States Air Force.
 25 mm DU rounds have been used in the M242 gun mounted on the U.S. Army's Bradley Fighting Vehicle and the Marine Corps's LAV-25.

 The U.S. Marine Corps uses DU in the 25 mm PGU-20 round fired by the GAU-12 Equalizer cannon of the AV-8B Harrier, and in the 20 mm M197 gun mounted on AH-1 Cobra helicopter gunships.
 The United States Navy's Phalanx CIWS's M61 Vulcan Gatling gun used 20 mm armor-piercing penetrator rounds with discarding plastic sabots and a core made using depleted uranium, however they later changed to using tungsten penetrators.

 Mark 149 Mod 2 20mm depleted uranium ammunition for the Phalanx CIWS aboard the battleship USS Missouri, November 1987.

-Another use of depleted uranium is in kinetic energy penetrators, anti-armor rounds such as the 120 mm sabot rounds fired from the British Challenger 1, Challenger 2, M1A1 and M1A2 Abrams.
+Another use of depleted uranium is in kinetic energy penetrators, anti-armor rounds such as the 120 mm sabot rounds fired from the British Challenger 1 and Challenger 2, as well as the American M1A1 and M1A2 Abrams.
 Kinetic energy penetrator rounds consist of a long, relatively thin penetrator surrounded by a discarding sabot.
 Staballoys are metal alloys of depleted uranium with a very small proportion of other metals, usually titanium or molybdenum.
 One formulation has a composition of 99.25% by mass of depleted uranium and 0.75% by mass of titanium.
 Staballoys are approximately 1.67 times as dense as lead and are designed for use in kinetic energy penetrator armor-piercing ammunition.
 The US Army uses DU in an alloy with around 3.5% titanium.